Oluwagbemiga13/secret-santa/README.md

 - It runs a **shuffle** algorithm from `java.util.Collections.` to pair gift-givers with recipients
 - Assignments are written back to the database

-*By isolating “shuffle & assign” in its own service method, I can swap in a more sophisticated matching algorithm later without touching the rest of the code.
-E.q excluding some participants from being assigned to each other.*
 ```mermaid
 ---
 title: Shuffling and Assignment